per-gron/reacdriver/README.md

 To install the driver permanently, copy `REAC.kext` to `/System/Library/Extensions`

+When the kernel extension is loaded, simply connect the network cable to the computer, and it should show up on the system preferences pane just like any other sound card.

 # Use at your own risk!

 This is not very thouroughly tested kernel code.
 Installing this code on your computer might